 Sealed proposals received prior to the stated closing time and date will be kept unopened.
 The responsible officers will open technical proposals when the specified time has arrived and no proposal received thereafter will be considered.
-UNICEF will accept no responsibility for the
+UNICEF will accept no responsibility for the premature opening of a proposal not properly addressed or identified.
+Any delays encountered

-Offers delivered at a different address or in a different form than prescribed in this RFP, or which do not respect the required confidentiality, or received after the designated time and date, will be rejected
+Offers delivered at a different address or in a different form than prescribed in this RFP, or which do not respect the required confidentiality, or received after the designated time and date, will be rejected.